• Home

 A Solid Foundation for New Crochet Stitches

-Before we get into the stitches, if you need a better foundation of skills before you start trying these decorative crochet stitches, our Crochet Fundamentals workshop teaches you all the basics you need to know about crocheting.
+Before we get into the stitches, if you need a better foundation of skills before you start trying these decorative crochet stitches, my Crochet Fundamentals workshop teaches you all the basics you need to know about crocheting.

 It’s a good idea, before diving into these unique crochet stitches, to have a firm grounding in the most common crochet stitches like single, double, and triple crochet, as well as some of the decorative stitches like puffs, bobbles, and waffle stitch.